The analytical review

 - providing constitutional guarantees for protection of their collective rights and interests on an institutional basis;

-- adopting directly applicable laws on vital issues of indigenous peoples in order to minimize the corruption risks, when regulation of vital activity is carried out by departmental instructions and decisions at the regional level;
+- adopting directly applicable laws on vital issues of indigenous peoples in order to minimize the corruption risks, when regulation of vital activity is carried out by departmental

-- establishing traditional institutions of self-organization and self-government of indigenous peoples with a phased transfer of functions, powers and resources of local self-government bodies to them;
+- establishing traditional institutions of self-organization and self-government of indigenous peoples with a phased transfer of functions, powers and resources of local self-government

 in order to achieve the following objectives: